isomerpages/moe-northshorepri/_useful-links/For Parents.md

 Non-compliance with the above will lead to disciplinary action in accordance with our school rules.

+**Respecting Copyright**
+6. You are reminded to obtain explicit permission from the content owner(s) before downloading, copying or sharing any copyrighted materials (e.g. pictures, videos, music).
+7. You should not use, copy, edit or share digital files in an unauthorised or illegal manner.

+**Being a Responsible Digital Citizen**
+**Being a Responsible Digital Citizen**
+**Being a Responsible Digital Citizen**

 ### Common links

 *   [Parents Gateway (MOE)](https://pg.moe.edu.sg/)